watrall/colab-projectile-point-classifier-tutorial/README.md

 - Organize a dataset of projectile point images into training, validation, and test sets.
 - Load and prepare image data in Google Colab using TensorFlow.
-- Build a convolutional neural network (CNN) for image classification.
+- Build a convolutional neural network (CNN) — a model designed to recognize patterns in images — for image classification.
 - Train the model and track its progress across multiple epochs.
 - Visualize accuracy and loss to understand how well the model is learning.
 - Evaluate performance on a held-out test set for honest results.